ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-04-25-Idea-to-Experiment-Post.md

 To assess image integrity, we will use:

 - **Hash Verification** – Generating cryptographic hash values (e.g., SHA-256, MD5) before and after upload to detect bit-level modifications.
 If the hash values remain identical, the image is unchanged.
-- **Exif Metadata Analysis** – Examining embedded metadata using tools like **ExifTool** to identify alterations in parameters such as resolution, compression, timestamps, or embedded thumbnails.
 - **Pixel-Level Comparison Metrics** – Since we have a control image, full-reference metrics will provide meaningful integrity assessments:
   - **Pearson Correlation Coefficient (PCC)** – Measures similarity between pixel intensity distributions across images.
   - **Peak Signal-to-Noise Ratio (PSNR)** – Evaluates the degree of signal loss, with higher values indicating closer similarity to the control image.